 Teachers Training „Astronomy 2.0” at Pascal-Gymnasium Münster on Friday, September 25th, 2020

-In the new "Physics" curriculum of the state of North Rhine-Westphalia / Germany, astronomy is given a new status, but knowledge of new digital possibilities in schools has remained in the 20th century.
+In the new “Physics” curriculum of the state of North Rhine-Westphalia/Germany, astronomy is given a new status, but knowledge of new digital possibilities for schools has generally remained in the 20th century.

 Greeting; Presentation of the participants; program

 Working with the LCO system; Faulkes Telescope Project; Jobhopping